mike-ward/mike-ward.github.io/_posts/2008-01-01-how-to-disable-the-uac-prompt-for-a-specific-application.md

 ---
 layout: post
-title:  How to disable the UAC prompt for a specific application
+title: 'How to disable the UAC prompt for a specific application'
 ---
 Sometimes, you want to disable UAC prompt for certain applications on a Windows Vista computer without disabling UAC for the whole computer.